Leslie Brown (historian): Life

 Leslie Brown was born in New York City and grew up in Albany, New York.
-She graduated in 1977 from Tufts University with a B.A. in sociology, and from Duke University with an A. M. and Ph.D in History 1997.
-Following her graduation, she was a bartender, managed stores for CVS and McDonalds, drove trucks for Ryder, and worked at Skidmore College in the Admissions Office and as director of the Higher Education Opportunity Program.
+She graduated from Albany High School in 1973.
+In 1977 she earned a B.A. in sociology from Tufts University and later went to Duke University, where she earned an A. M. and Ph.D in History in 1997.
+Following her graduation from Tufts, she was a bartender, managed stores for CVS and McDonalds, drove trucks for Ryder, and worked at Skidmore College in the Admissions Office and as director of the Higher Education Opportunity Program.
+In 1990 she moved to Durham, NC, for graduate school.
 From 1990 to 1995, while a graduate student at Duke University, she co-coordinated "Behind the Veil: Documenting African American Life in the Jim Crow South", a project based at the Center for Documentary Studies at Duke.
 As part of that project, Brown conducted oral history interviews in North Carolina, and helped facilitate the collection of more than 1,200 oral history interviews with African American southerners throughout the region.
+Interviews she conducted as part of her M.A. thesis and dissertation also became part of the "Behind the Veil" archive at Duke University's Special Collections Library.

 Brown's teaching and scholarship focused on the history of African American communities in post-Civil War America, particularly the experiences of women and workers.
 Her first book, Upbuilding Black Durham (UNC Press, 2008), was awarded the Frederick Jackson Turner prize, issued by the Organization of American Historians.
 In 2010, she published, with Anne M. Valk, Living with Jim Crow: African American Women and Memories of the Segregated South (Palgrave, 2010), based on interviews from the 'Behind the Veil Project.'
 It was awarded the annual book prize from the Oral History Association in 2011.
 She also published numerous articles and, at the time of her death, was working on a monograph on African-American women and migration, and a compilation of writing and speeches by Shirley Chisholm.
+A collection of essays, edited by Brown, with Jacqueline Castledine and Anne Valk, U.S. Women's History: Untangling the Threads of Sisterhood, appeared shortly after Brown's death.